 And then there's Alucard's relationship with Integra.
 Are they lovers?
 Is it a one-sided crush for either character?
 Do they end up together?
 Or are they purely master/servant?
 The fandom can't fully agree one way or another.
 It doesn't help that Kouta Hirano (the creator of Hellsing) himself is a fan of Alucard/Integra.

-There's also the long standing debate about who's the strongest human - Krillin or Tien.
+There's also the long standing debate about who's the strongest human - Krillin or Tenshinhan.
 The term is more often used in reference to Krillin, between video games saying so and Yamcha's actual declaration that Krillin's the strongest human in the Buu Saga.
-On the other hand Tien's battle accomplishments (though fewer as he's a much more minor character) often seem to some viewers as much more impressive than Krillin's.
-To be fair, there is a good possibility that Tien isn't entirely human, making the statement that Krillin being the strongest human not so farfetched
+On the other hand Tenshinhan's battle accomplishments (though fewer as he's a much more minor character) often seem much more impressive than Krillin's.
+To be fair, there is a good possibility that Tenshinhan isn't entirely human anyway, making the statement of Krillin being the strongest human accurate even if Tenshinhan were definitively stronger.

 The character of Broly has a very strong influence on the fanbase, sparking countless debates regarding his level of strength.
 He also has an astounding number of die-hard fanboys for a non-canon character.